artomartom/memorizer/README.md

 # memorizer
 ## What it is
-A header-only implementation of a class, that encapsulates memorization technic by making a proxy call to the function, it was created for.
+A header-only implementation of a class, that encapsulates a mechanism for applying memorization technic by making a proxy call to the function, it was created for.
 The result of each call to a particular memorizer object is stored in an individual for this object hash-table only, if the table doesn't already contain the key, that arguments produce (class hases args as a std::tuple).
 ## Requirements